kubevault/kubevault/docs/concepts/vault-server-crds/appbinding.md

 `spec.parameters.spokeName` is the spoke cluster identity registered with the hub's relay backend.
 It is required when `deploymentMode` is `RemoteRelay` and is written into database mount configurations as `spoke_name`, telling the hub which connected spoke runs the actual database plugin.

+### spec.parameters.isolateTenants

+`spec.parameters.isolateTenants` propagates the hub `VaultServer`'s `spec.isolateTenants` master gate down to a spoke, since the spoke has no hub `VaultServer` object of its own to read it from.
+The KubeVault operator stamps this automatically for hub-managed (placement-driven) spokes; a standalone [`VaultRelay`](/docs/concepts/vault-server-crds/vaultrelay.md) sets its own `spec.isolateTenants` instead, which is stamped here the same way.
+See [tenant isolation](/docs/guides/tenant-isolation/overview.md).

 ### spec.clientConfig

 `spec.clientConfig` is a required field that specifies the information to make a connection with an app.